lynx5001/File-explorer/README.md

 # file_explorer
-Create a simple file explorer that allows users to navigate and view their system's files and directories.
-A simple user interface that allows you to browse and manage your files.
+This a simple file explorer that allows users to navigate and view their system's files and directories.
+With a simple user interface that allows to browse and manage files with simple ux.

+The backend is written in rust to achieve performance and the frontend is written in react.

 Key Features